junkuanliu/EECS_442_25winter/CONTRIBUTING.md

 # Contributing to EECS 442 Notes 📚

-Thank you for your interest in contributing to the EECS 442 lecture notes repository!
+Thank you for your interest in contributing to the EECS 442 notes repository!
 This repository is designed for students to collaboratively share and maintain notes for the **EECS 442: Computer Vision** course at the University of Michigan.
 Below are the guidelines for contributing to this repository.

 ---